 At this point, you can actually get the Director to restart the track to load the new engine and also to run the subsequent setup job.
 However, for this exercise you will do that a bit later on, so for now just uncheck the Start/Restart Track checkbox and click the Deploy button

-The migFx extension will now build the engine and deploy it t
+The migFx extension will now build the engine and deploy it to the master server

 Remember to Deploy both the Source- and the Target Engine